Pratik151/AWSEC2ResourceMonitor/README.md

 # AWSEC2ResourceMonitorStack

+# Version 2 Changes:
+For centralized lambda control used AWS Cloud trail multi region events.

 # AWS Services used:

-1. AWS Events Rule (For triggering events based on EC2 instance state change or tag change. )
+~~1.
+AWS Events Rule (For triggering events based on EC2 instance state change or tag change. ) ~~

-2. AWS Lambda (As target to Event rules and to create/modify cloudwatch alarms.)
+2. AWS Lambda (As target to ~~Event rules~~ cloudwatch logs group with filter and to create/modify cloudwatch alarms.)
 3. AWS Cloudwatch (For monitoring EC2 instance metric and alert to target based on threshold)
-4. AWS SNS (As target to Cloudwatch alarm for notifying subscribers about alert)
-5. AWS StackSets (For creating the resource from cloudformation in multiple region or account as required.)
+4. AWS SNS (As target to Cloudwatch alarm for notifying subscribers about alert) ~~5.
+AWS StackSets (For creating the resource from cloudformation in multiple region or account as required.) ~~

 # Prerequisite: